KeshavGulati/KeshavGulati/README.md

 - 👋 Hi, I’m @KeshavGulati
 - 👀 I’m interested in anything coding.
-- 🏫 I am majoring in Computer Science with a minor in Statistics at the University of Maryland, College Park.
+- 🏫 I graduated from the University of Maryland, College Park, with major in Computer Science and minor in Statistics.
 - 🌱 I’m also learning front-end web development, machine learning, and data science.
 - 📫 How to reach me:
   - Email: keshavgulati785@gmail.com